Call for Submissions: 2021 NFIB Doctoral Dissertation Award in Entrepreneurship and Independent Business

 - Overall quality in literature survey, model development, hypothesis generation, research design, sample and/or site selection, data gathering methods, variable definition and measurement, data analysis methods, findings and conclusions, limitations, and implications for theory and research in entrepreneurship and independent business.

-The 2020 NFIB Dissertation Award is open to authors who, in calendar year 2019, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
+The 2021 NFIB Dissertation Award is open to authors who, in the calendar year 2020, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
 This includes any coursework, public defense, revisions, etc. that are required for earning the degree.
-(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2019.)
-If some requirements have not been completed by 2019, candidates are encouraged to submit for the 2021 competition.
+(Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2020.)
+If some requirements have not been completed by 2020, candidates are encouraged to submit for the 2022 competition.

 Submitters should provide (electronically, see below):